janissl/jsl-wiki/virtualization/venv.md

     sudo pip install virtualenv
     virtualenv --python=/opt/python-3.9/bin/python .venv
     ```

+    Hint: Add a Python version to the folder name if you want to have multiple virtual environments for different Python versions - .venv39, .venv310 etc.

-3. Activate the virtual environment.
+3. Activate the virtual environment (pay attention).

     __Windows OS__:
     ```shell